 Are you publishing in an open access journal?
 If the agreements with your publisher permit, also deposit your publication immediately in your institute’s repository.
 A repository generally has the usage data and tools for CVs and citation analysis.
 All publications are shown in NARCIS or the HBO Knowledge Base and are archived in the e-Depot of the National Library of the Netherlands.
 Searchability is also guaranteed via Google and Google Scholar.

-It is not enough to publish on your own website.
+It is not enough to publish on your own website or on social media.
 Websites date quickly and provide no guarantee that the full publication will remain findable.
 Sharing a publication via social media is also not always legal.
-In any case, also place a copy in the repository.
+In any case, also place a copy in your institution-wide repository.

-It is best to send your fresh article to an open access journal.
-These are listed in the Directory of Open Access Journals (DOAJ) or the Electronic Journals Library.
+It is best to send your article to an open access journal.
+These are listed in the Directory of Open Access Journals (DOAJ).
 Open access journals differ in one important respect from traditional journals: they can be consulted free of charge.